doorkeeper-gem/guides/ruby-on-rails/configuration.md

 ## Application Management Authentication

 By default, the applications list in `/oauth/applications` is unavailable.
-To let users see and manage **all applications**, you should `admin_authenticator` block:
+To let users see and manage **all applications**, you should configure `admin_authenticator` block:

 {% code-tabs %}
 {% code-tabs-item title="config/initializers/doorkeeper.rb" %}